toff63/Sandbox/_posts/2013-03-30-what-does-it-mean-to-be-a-software-architect.md

 title: What does it mean to be a software architect
 ---

-#What does it mean to be a software architect?

-Written 30-03-2013

 This is the first question I had to answer starting this quest: becoming a software architect.
 I started reading the book [Software Architect Bootcamp](http://www.goodreads.com/book/show/2827735-software-architect-bootcam "Software Architect Bootcamp") to be able to answer this question.
 What follows is my own understanding and I would recommand to read books and articles about it as there is no clear definition.

 ##Creates software architectures